Clover Mites and Clover Mite Control

 - They lay their eggs during the spring.

 - Clover mites in the egg stage may either hibernate (overwinter) or become dormant during the summer.
-They hibernate under tree bark, in cracks of fence posts and foundation walls, under sheathing buildings, or in other dry, protected sites,during adverse weather conditions.
+They hibernate under tree bark, in cracks of fence posts and foundation walls, under the sheathing buildings, or in other dry, protected sites, during adverse weather conditions.

 - Clover mites are most troublesome in early spring and again in fall, especially on the east and south sides of buildings.

-- They can be found randomly through the house but very frequently on the south side of the house because of the warmth.
+- They can be found randomly throughout the house but very frequently on the south side of the house because of the warmth.

 Clover Mite Chemical Treatments

 If the mites have already invaded the home, causing an infestation, chemical controls, such as Bifen IT will solve the problem.